 Settling debt can be a far quicker solution to having too much debt compared to filing for bankruptcy or a debt management plan.
+This is why it’s important to understand the distinction between debt management vs debt settlement.
 Having your debt settled for a lower cost than the balance owed not only saves you money but also a significant amount of time.

 While debt settlement will still have an impact on your credit report, it will not negatively impact it as much as filing for bankruptcy.
 Bankruptcy can stay on your credit report for seven to ten years which can make it challenging to obtain new credit or get approved for that apartment you want to move into.
 Debt settlement can enable you to avoid bankruptcy and still get partially forgiven debt.

 There are some cons of debt settlement that would be wise to familiarize yourself with before going forward with a decision.
 Even though it can be an excellent solution for many, debt settlement is not for everyone.
 Here are some of the drawbacks of debt settlement:

 Creditors May Not Agree To Settle

 As we mentioned earlier, not all creditors are willing to work with a debt settlement service.
 In addition to that, there are creditors who may be unwilling to settle an outstanding balance at all.
 It’s important to keep in mind that not all lenders or credit card companies will be amenable to settlement so discuss their policies before setting your sights on this solution.

 Late Fees Might Increase Balance